-Note: "Sand in My Shoes -- A Coney Island Journal" preserves some of the artistic legacy of the permanent outdoor museum of popular culture that is Coney Island, some of which was irrevocably altered by the storm surge of Hurricane Sandy in October 2012, devastating New York's shoreline (including Coney Island).
+Note: "Sand in My Shoes -- A Coney Island Journal" preserves some of the artistic legacy of the permanent outdoor museum of popular culture that is Coney Island, some of which was irrevocably altered by the storm surge of Hurricane Sandy in October 2012.
 The Second Edition preserves all of the photographs in the first edition, now of archival value.